pulumi/docs/content/docs/reference/pkg/azure-nextgen/sql/jobtargetgroup.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure-nextgen";

-const jobTargetGroup = new azure_nextgen.sql.v20200801preview.JobTargetGroup("jobTargetGroup", {
+const jobTargetGroup = new azure_nextgen.sql.JobTargetGroup("jobTargetGroup", {
     jobAgentName: "agent1",
     members: [
         {